xmos/lib_src/README.rst

  * Synchronous factor of 3 downsample function (ds3)
  * Synchronous factor of 3 oversample function (os3)

- * Synchronous factor of 3 downsample function optimised for use with voice (src_ds3_voice)
+ * Synchronous factor of 3 downsample function optimized for use with voice (src_ds3_voice)
  * Synchronous factor of 3 oversample function optimised for use with voice (src_us3_voice)

- * Synchronous factor of 3 downsample function optimised for use with voice optimised for XS3 (ff3_96t_ds)
+ * Synchronous factor of 3 downsample function for use with voice optimized for XS3 (ff3_96t_ds)
- * Synchronous factor of 3 oversample function optimised for use with voice optimised for XS3 (ff3_96t_us)
+ * Synchronous factor of 3 oversample function for use with voice optimized for XS3 (ff3_96t_us)

- * Synchronous factor of 3/2 downsample function optimised for use with voice optimised for XS3 (rat_2_3_96t_ds)
+ * Synchronous factor of 3/2 downsample function for use with voice optimized for XS3 (rat_2_3_96t_ds)
- * Synchronous factor of 3/2 oversample function optimised for use with voice optimised for XS3 (rat_3_2_96t_us)
+ * Synchronous factor of 3/2 oversample function for use with voice optimized for XS3 (rat_3_2_96t_us)

 There are three different component options that support fixed factor of 3 up/downsampling.
 To help choose which one to use follow these steps: